Skip navigation

 How should this medicine be used?

 Methotrexate injection comes as a powder to be mixed with liquid to be injected intramuscularly (into a muscle), intravenously (into a vein), subcutaneously (just under the skin), or intrathecally (into the fluid-filled space of the spinal canal).
+Your doctor will tell you how often you will receive methotrexate injection.
+The schedule depends on the condition you have and on how your body responds to the medication.
 The length of treatment depends on the types of drugs you are taking, how well your body responds to them, and the type of cancer or condition you have.

 Your doctor may give you medication(s) to prevent or treat side effects from methotrexate injection.